 The agreement acknowledged that there was inadequate accommodation available for recreational and social activities in the village and agreed that the NCSS would provide a temporary building on the Glebe land previously rented by the NCSS.
-The agreement which can be viewed HERE was signed by Ivan Henry Bircham and Frank Huxtable on behalf of the Hall Management Committee and witnessed by David John Cockle.
+This link gives the Agreement paperwork which was signed by Ivan Henry Bircham and Frank Huxtable on behalf of the Hall Management Committee and witnessed by David John Cockle.
 The rent for the building was the half yearly sum of £6.10.0d.

 A plan of the old Hall, (see below) found in the Village Hall paperwork, indicates that the building contained a main hall (32’ x 24’), a kitchen (8’x18’), a billiards room (19’x16’) a card room (10’x9’) and two cloakrooms.